vpp-dev/vpp-release-notes/README.md

 @page release_notes_2110 Release notes for VPP 21.10

-More than 38 commits since the previous release, including 28 fixes.
+More than 41 commits since the previous release, including 30 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Tue Jun  8 02:57:10 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Wed Jun  9 02:32:39 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER